eclipse-theia/theia-website/src/docs/tree_widget.md

 Interacting with hierarchical content is an integral part of many applications.
 Tree UIs are a common aspect of many user interfaces.
 In Theia, the `@theia/core` module provides `TreeWidget`, a common implementation of tree UIs in Theia, which can be customized in many ways to let the user work with hierarchical content.
 This article provides an overview of `TreeWidget`, its related classes and features, and how to implement and customize them.

 Note: The code snippets shown below are part of the full example available via the [Theia Extension Generator](https://github.com/eclipse-theia/generator-theia-extension/blob/master/README.md).
-To get started and play with the example code, generate the `TreeWidget` example using the generator.
+To get started and play with the example code, generate the `TreeWidget View` example using the generator.

 ## Basic Building Blocks